US Star Pacific Wrecks Your donation today supports the next 15 years

 7th AF (HQ) Hawaii December 13, 1944 - ?

-US Navy NATS (Naval Air Transport Service) based personnel at the airfield to handle cargo and passenger flights aboard seaplanes.
+During 1944–1945, U.S. Navy (USN) NATS (Naval Air Transport Service) based personnel at the airfield to handle cargo and passenger flights aboard seaplanes.

 Today

-There is no physical evidence of the It is now part of Beach Road.
+The former seaplane base is part of Beach Road and no evidence remains.
 The emergency strip was incorporated into the local road network.

 Bruce Petty adds: